About task expiry dates

 If the task is a Custom task, you can specify that the first instance of the task is skipped.
 In this case, the task is only displayed on the profile for the first time 30 days before the expiry date is reached.
 To learn more about how this works, see Skipping the first task version.

 If you're using Risk, you can configure different expiry dates for each product application risk level.
-To enable the Enable risk based expiry period configuration option or to learn how to get Risk, contact us.
+To enable the Enable risk based expiry period configuration option, contact us.

 Tasks without expiry date